joswr1ght/pptxurlcheck/README.md

 ## Platforms

 Tested on Windows 10, macOS 11.2, and Debian-based Linux.
-Windows binary included in the `bin/` directory, built with `pyinstaller --onefile --hidden-import urllib3 pptxurlcheck.py` using Python 3.9.4.
+Windows binary included in the `bin/` directory, built with `pyinstaller --onefile --hidden-import urllib3 --hidden-import requests pptxurlcheck.py` using Python 3.9.5.

 ## Questions, Comments, Concerns?